Tracking Antibiotic-Resistant Tuberculosis (Online CE Course)

 • Transmission

-• For tuberculosis (TB) patients, the success of sanatorium treatment was based on a combination of several different factors.
-Which of the factors list...
+• For tuberculosis (TB) patients, the success of sanatorium treatment was based on a combination of several factors.
+Which factors listed were not part ...

 • In the 1980s, what major factor directly caused the escalation of multidrug-resistant tuberculosis (MDR-TB)?